-As of December 31, 2020, we had cash and cash equivalents of \$212.0 million, which consisted of highly liquid investments with a maturity of three months or less.
-In addition, we held marketable securities of \$19.3 million in available-for-sale corporate bonds, U.S. Treasury securities, and agency mortgage-backed securities, which had maturities greater than three months.
-For the years ended December 31, 2020, 2019 and 2018, we received \$2.4 million, \$5.9 million and \$19.5 million, respectively, in proceeds related to stock option exercises and our employee stock purchase plan.
+As of December 31, 2021, we had cash and cash equivalents of \$235.5 million, which consisted of highly liquid investments with a maturity of three months or less.
+In addition, we held marketable securities of \$10.0 million in available-for-sale corporate bonds which had maturities greater than three months.
+For the years ended December 31, 2021, 2020 and 2019, we received \$15.6 million, \$2.4 million and \$5.9 million, respectively, in proceeds related to stock option exercises and our employee stock purchase plan.

-Our principal uses of cash for liquidity and capital resources in the year ended December 31, 2020 consisted of capital expenditures of \$17.6 million including additional rental equipment, other property, plant and equipment, and intangible assets.
+Our principal uses of cash for liquidity and capital resources in the year ended December 31, 2021 consisted of capital expenditures of \$24.1 million including additional rental equipment, other property, plant and equipment, and intangible assets.

-The COVID-19 pandemic and related PHE did not yet materially impact our liquidity position to date, and we believe our current cash and cash equivalents provide us with a certain degree of stability and liquidity during this time of uncertainty.
+The COVID-19 pandemic and related PHE has not materially impacted our liquidity position to date, and we believe our current cash and cash equivalents provide us with a certain degree of stability and liquidity during this time of uncertainty.
 We believe that our current cash, cash equivalents and the cash to be generated from expected product sales and rentals will be sufficient to meet our projected operating and investing requirements for at least the next twelve months.
 However, our liquidity assumptions may prove to be incorrect, and we could utilize our available financial resources sooner than we currently expect.
-Our future funding requirements will depend on many factors, including market acceptance of our products; the cost of our research and development activities; payments from customers; the cost, timing, and outcome of litigation or disputes involving intellectual property rights, our products, employee relations, cyber security incidents, or otherwise; the cost and timing of acquisitions; the cost and timing of regulatory clearances or approvals; the cost and timing of establishing additional sales, marketing, and distribution capabilities; and the effect of competing technological and market developments.
+Our future funding requirements will depend on many factors, including market acceptance of our products; the cost of our research and development activities; payments from customers; the cost, timing, and outcome of litigation or regulatory clearances or approvals; the cost and timing of establishing additional sales, marketing, and distribution capabilities; and the effect of competing technological and market developments.
 In the future, we may acquire businesses or technologies from third parties, and we may decide to raise additional capital through debt or equity financing to the extent we believe this is necessary to successfully complete these acquisitions.
 Our future capital requirements will also depend on many additional factors, including those set forth in the section of this Annual Report on Form 10-K entitled "Risk Factors."